Riyufuchi/QuidoArt/README.md

 ## About

-This is version that uses Qt framework for gui instead of SDL2 original ConsoleArt project.
+This is version that uses Qt framework for gui instead of SDL2 as in original ConsoleArt project.

+### Features

 This application works with images and supports even multi-page and animated ones.